Accelerating Physics-Based Electromigration Analysis via Rational Krylov Subspaces: EM Stress Analysis via Exponential Integration With Rational Krylov Methods

 \subsection{Rational Krylov Approximation for the Matrix Exponential}

-Specifically, the key computing step is to approximate $e^{tA} v_0$ in \eqref{eq:sigma_ei_closed} using a rational Krylov subspace method.
-There are several Krylov subspaces we can select, such as standard $\mathcal{K}_q(A, v_0)$, inverse $\mathcal{K}_q(A^{-1}, v_0)$, and rational Krylov subspaces $\mathcal{K}_q\!\big((A - \sigma I)^{-1}, v_0\big)$~\cite{Bochev:short_guide2012}.
+Specifically, the key computing step is to approximate $e^{tA}\boldsymbol{v}_0$ in \eqref{eq:sigma_ei_closed} using a rational Krylov subspace method.
+There are several Krylov subspaces we can select, such as standard $\mathcal{K}_q(A, \boldsymbol{v}_0)$, inverse $\mathcal{K}_q(A^{-1}, \boldsymbol{v}_0)$, and rational Krylov subspaces $\mathcal{K}_q\!\big((A - s_0 I)^{-1}, \boldsymbol{v}_0\big)$~\cite{Bochev:short_guide2012}.

-It was shown that the rational Krylov subspace can provide much better approximation than the standard and inverse Krylov subspaces in EI framework for IR drop analysis~\cite{Zhuang:TCAD2016}.
-However, the shift or expansion point $\sigma$ in this method does not correlate well to the accuracy of the circuit analyzed.
-We further note that the work in~\cite{Stoikos:SMACD23} used $\mathcal{K}_q\!\big((A^{-1} - \sigma I)^{-1}, v_0\big)$, instead of typical rational Krylov subspace $\mathcal{K}_q\!\big((A - \sigma I)^{-1}, v_0\big)$.
+It was shown that the rational Krylov subspace can provide much better approximation than the standard and inverse Krylov subspaces in the EI framework for IR drop analysis~\cite{Zhuang:TCAD2016}.
+However, the shift or expansion point $s_0$ in this method does not correlate well to the accuracy of the circuit being analyzed.
+We further note that the work in~\cite{Stoikos:SMACD23} used $\mathcal{K}_q\!\big((A^{-1} - s_0 I)^{-1}, \boldsymbol{v}_0\big)$, instead of the typical rational Krylov subspace $\mathcal{K}_q\!\big((A - s_0 I)^{-1}, \boldsymbol{v}_0\big)$.

-In this paper, we show that the standard rational Krylov subspace $\mathcal{K}_q\!\big((A - \sigma I)^{-1}, v_0\big)$ turns out to be a good choice for the EM stress analysis problem as the shift $\sigma$ can be aligned with the time of interest such as nucleation time or steady state time, which are wire and application specific for EM analysis.
+In this paper, we show that the standard rational Krylov subspace $\mathcal{K}_q\!\big((A - s_0 I)^{-1}, \boldsymbol{v}_0\big)$ is a good choice for the EM stress analysis problem as the shift $s_0$ can be aligned with times of interest such as the nucleation time or steady-state time, which are wire- and application-specific in EM analysis.